koke1997/CV/README.md

 ## Description

 This project is a personal resume website for Ivan Kokalovic.
 It showcases my skills, experience, and projects.
-The website is built using React and other modern web technologies.
+The website is built using the Play Framework and Scala.

 ## Features